-The Online Dispute Resolution (ODR) Platform is provided by the European Commission to help you resolve disputes with your online customers.
-It has been created under a piece of EU law called the Regulation on online dispute resolution of consumer disputes.5 ec.europa.eu/odr
+The EU Online Dispute Resolution (ODR) Platform is provided by the European Commission to help you resolve disputes with your online customers.
+It has been created under a piece of EU law called the Regulation on online dispute resolution of consumer disputes.6 ec.europa.eu/odr

-The ODR platform has been operational since February 2016 and it can be used for any contractual dispute arising from online purchases of goods or services where the trader and consumer are both based in the EU or EEA.
+The EU ODR platform has been operational since February 2016, and it can be used by consumers against the traders with whom they have contractual disputes arising from online purchases of goods or services where the trader and consumer are both based in the EU or EEA.
+Sometimes, the EU ODR platform can also be used by the traders to initiate procedures against consumers.

-The ODR platform is designed to facilitate communication between you, your customer and an ADR body.
-Because the ODR platform uses only notified ADR bodies, the information already provided in the first section about the quality guarantees for notified ADR bodies (SECTION I. ALTERNATIVE DISPUTE RESOLUTION) is also relevant here.
+The EU ODR platform is designed to facilitate communication between you, your customer and an ADR body.
+Because the EU ODR platform uses only notified ADR bodies, the information already provided in the first section about the quality guarantees for notified ADR bodies (SECTION I. ALTERNATIVE DISPUTE RESOLUTION) is also relevant here.